Neufchâtel cheese: Shapes

-American "Neufchâtel"
+American Neufchâtel

-In 1872, William Lawrence, a New York dairyman of the township of Chester, created the first American cream cheese as the result of adding cream to a traditional recipe for Neufchâtel.
+In 1872, William Lawrence, a New York dairyman of the town of Chester, created the first American cream cheese as the result of adding cream to a traditional recipe for Neufchâtel.

-American "Neufchâtel" is softer than regular cream cheese due to its approximately ~33% lower fat and higher moisture content.
+American Neufchâtel is softer than regular cream cheese due to its approximately ~33% lower fat and higher moisture content.
 Due to this reduced fat content, it is found in most grocery stores as a reduced-fat alternative to cream cheese.